Hello and welcome to another Tutorial Tuesday.

 For this tutorial we’ll be focusing on Google Webmaster Tools (now named Search Console), Google’s suite of tools for webmasters, which is free and should already be enabled for everyone working on SEO for their website.
-For those new to SEO who are adding their first website to GWT, make sure to use Google’s help page here.

 Step One: Navigate to Google Webmaster Tools (Search Console)

 Head on over to Google Webmaster Tools and you’ll be directed to the home page with a list of sites you manage.

 Simply click your website’s name or image and you’ll head into Google Webmaster Tools dashboard for that website.

 Step Two: Navigate to Search Traffic --> Links to Your Site

 You’ll immediately land into your dashboard overview for the website you click into.

 Click on “Search Traffic” in the left hand navigation.
 This will expand a drop down menu, with “Links to Your Site” listed second.
 Click on this link.

 This page serves as an overview for your backlinks.
 In order to see more detailed information you’ll need to click either “More >>” links beneath “Who links the most” and “Your most linked content.”

 To get the most useful information from Google Webmaster Tools you’ll need to download the data.